19 Best Places to Live in Massachusetts in 2025

 • Bike score: 35

-During the 19th century, the Blackstone Canal and rail transportation transformed Worcester into an industrial powerhouse, now placing it among the biggest cities in Massachusetts.
-Worcester is about 48 miles outside of Boston, but traffic can become intense getting in and out of the city.
+During the 19th century, the Blackstone Canal and rail transportation transformed Worcester into an industrial powerhouse, now placing it among the largest cites in Massachusetts.
+Worcester is about 48 miles outside of Boston, but traffic can become intense getting in and out of the city Worcester is about 48 miles outside of Boston, but traffic can become intense getting in and out of the city.
 A commuter railway system is also available.
 Fortunately, locals don't need to leave Worcester to build a career, as millennials and college grads enjoy opportunities in higher education, medicine, and biotechnology.
 Worcester is also home to Clark University and private institutions like Worcester Polytechnic Institute.

 Worcester offers its share of arts and culture, including the Worcester Art Museum and The Hanover Theatre and Conservatory for the Performing Arts.
 Over at Green Hill Park, people stroll, canoe, and golf on temperate afternoons.
 Worcester is also home to the EcoTarium, a science and nature museum featuring a digital planetarium and animal exhibits.
 Plus, the nightlife scene overflows with neighborhood bars, college hangouts, and dive bars with seasonal craft brews.